Samessprog/ExploreNow/README.md

 1. **Fetching Data**: The app fetches place data from a remote server using an HTTP GET request.
 2. **Displaying Data**: Data is displayed in a table with columns for name, city, description, image, rating, and a link to Google Maps.
+3. **Adjustable Distance**: Users can use a slider to adjust the search radius from 1km to 10km.
-3. **Filtering and Sorting**: Users can filter results based on distance and rating and sort them accordingly.
+4. **Filtering and Sorting**: Users can filter results based on distance and rating and sort them accordingly.
-4. **Pagination**: Data is paginated to improve user experience with large datasets.
+5. **Pagination**: Data is paginated to improve user experience with large datasets.
-5. **User Interaction**: Users can click on table rows to view descriptions, tap on images to view them in full screen, and use a slider to adjust the search radius.
+6. **User Interaction**: Users can click on table rows to view descriptions, tap on images to view them in full screen, and use the slider to adjust the search radius.

 ## Setup